risingwavelabs/risingwave-docs-legacy/docs/create-source/create-source-cdc.md

 To ingest CDC data from MySQL or PostgreSQL into RisingWave, you can use a CDC tool to convert data change streams in databases to Kafka topics, and then use the native Kafka connector in RisingWave to consume data from the Kafka topics.

 For RisingWave to ingest CDC data, you must create a materialized source (`CREATE MATERIALIZED SOURCE`) and specify primary keys.

-The difference between a non-materialized and materialized source is that data from a materialized source is stored in RisingWave, while data from a non-materialized source is not.
+Materializing a source means that you want to persist the data from the source in RisingWave.
+For CDC data, the source must be materalized.

 The supported CDC data formats are [Debezium](https://debezium.io) JSON (for both MySQL and PostgreSQL) and [Maxwell](https://maxwells-daemon.io) JSON (for MySQL only).